collective/collective.elastic.plone/README.rst

 ElasticSearch Integration for Plone content

-- indexer passing content to an `collective.elastic.ingestion` service.
+- indexer passing content to an `collective.elastic.ingest` service.
 - index acting as a proxy to ElasticSearch, integrates with ZCatalog
 - custom plugins for `plone.restapi` to provide strcutural information for the igestions service